CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 - [Generating a Client-side Auditing Library](#generating-a-client-side-auditing-library)
 - [Using the Client-side Auditing Library](#using-the-client-side-auditing-library)

-For more information on Audit Service Deployment, go [here](https://github.com/CAFAudit/audit-service-deploy).
+For more information on Audit Service Deploy, go [here](https://github.com/CAFAudit/audit-service-deploy).

 For more information on Elasticsearch, go [here](https://www.elastic.co/products/elasticsearch/).